Research shows that Movies, music, and other activities have been perfect escapism for victims with mental health problems.

 This article depicts the importance of mental health movies and how they create awareness and educate people on mental health issues.

-In this article, you will explore some of the best movies on mental health, and these movies are sure to impact your life.
+You will also explore some of the best movies on mental health, and these movies are sure to impact your life.

 11 Best Mental Health Movies- In A Nutshell